 Explore the Lesser-Known Sides of Malaysia

-It’s a pseudo-theory that’s relatively true (to me anyway).
-I realise now I barely travelled anywhere beyond the usual JB, KL, or Malacca.
+Whether or not our proximity theory rings true, I now realise I’ve barely travelled anywhere beyond the usual JB, KL, or Malacca.
 But having travelled to Kuantan, it occurred to me how much of Malaysia I’ve missed out on.

 Thankfully, there’re almost unlimited chances to visit these five hidden gems in Malaysia!
-Whether you’d like to spend your days kayaking in Kuching’s lush rainforests or partying till the sun sets in Langkawi, Scoot operates direct flights to each of these five laidback destinations.
+Whether you’d like to spend your days kayaking in Kuching’s lush rainforests or partying till the sun sets in Langkawi, you can catch VTL flights from Kuala Lumpur, then domestic flights from there to each of these five laidback destinations.

 So skip the usual haunts and give a chance to these five lesser-explored cities in Malaysia!
 You might just find yourself a new favourite to visit every time you want a well-deserved (or not) break away from your daily routine. ✌